 Make it easy for readers to flog your blog.

 Add a simple module that enables readers to Retweet a blog post or to post on Facebook, Plurk, technorati, digg, reddit and other sites that enable readers to identify good content.

 Add a module to each blog post that enables readers to tell others through social media, “Hey, look over here at this.
 It’s good.”
 Rely on your regular readers to build your blog’s reputation.

 Some of your posts will be better than others.
 Some will be better received.
 Track your blog metrics on digg.com., reddit.com. and other sites that allow readers to vote for good content.

 Bottom line?
 Blogs are link bait.
 They’re useful in building a site community – a collection of fans that comes back daily.
 Blogs are easy to update so you can announce sales or specials without having to call in your programmer.
+Free challenges are a great way to increase exposure and interested in your blog.
 And, blog posts create good- will because you’re providing solid, unbiased information, not a steaming pile of hype.

 Build a blog and enjoy the benefits.
 A good web host will even help you install a blog module at no additional cost.
 That’s a web host you want to work with.